Experimental measurements of the granular density of modes via impact: Discussion

-The next observation is that the primary peak, shown in Figures~\ref{fig:zoom} and~\ref{fig:DOM_P1}, increases with increasing pressure, and the corresponding wavelength for the 6~mm beads ranges from approximately 50~cm to 60~cm (see inset in Figure~\ref{fig:DOM_P1}).
-These wavelengths are approximately twice the system width and may correspond to a standing wave of the system size, which would explain its dominance in the density of modes.
+The primary peak, shown in Figs.{~\ref{fig:zoom}} and{~\ref{fig:DOM_P1}} increases with increasing pressure.
+To investigate this further, these frequencies should be correlated to a length scale via the speed of sound.
+However, this is not a straightforward endeavour as the speed of sound does not have a consistent value as shown in Figure~\ref{fig:speeds}.
+If the average value of the speed of sound is used, then the primary peak at the lowest pressure has a wavelength of 60~cm which is very close to twice the system size and may correspond to a standing wave across the system.
 An interesting method to validate this hypothesis would be to create a system that had different dimensions for the length, width, and height of the box and see if multiple peaks in the density of modes emerge.

-The secondary peak in Figure~\ref{fig:DOM_P2} is also seen to increase with system pressure, and the corresponding wavelengths of the 6~mm beads are shown in the inset in Figure~\ref{fig:DOM_P2}.
-The wavelengths of these peaks corresponds to approximately 2~m which is much larger than the system size.
-The wavelengths also seem to increase with pressure in contrast to the behavior of the primary peak.
+Additionally, the viscoelastic nature of the ABS plastic may also serve to accentuate the primary peak, since without the frequency dependent damping, the density of states may look more flattened at higher frequencies instead of the gradual roll off discussed above.
+Nonetheless, this primary peak must represent a dominant mode within the system even if its prominence is raised due to viscoelasticity as compared to simulations.

+The secondary peak in Figure~\ref{fig:DOM_P2} is also seen to increase with system pressure.
+Using the average sound speed, the wavelength of the secondary peak in the lowest pressure system is 200~cm, which is longer than the system size.
+However, these modes may not actually correspond to wavelengths longer than twice the system size as the speed of sound varies considerably.
+The slowest speed of sound that we measured in Figure~\ref{fig:speeds} is 56~m/s, and if this sound speed is used, the wavelength would be 58~cm which is again close to twice the system size.
+Within a given packing the sound speed is going to vary depending on the strength of the force chain on which the sound propagates~\cite{Owens2011}.
+Given that force distribution in a granular material is dominated by a majority of low force particles~\cite{Majmudar2005}, it is possible that this secondary peak corresponds to these low speed modes.
-The fact that these peaks do change with system pressure gives us confidence that they are real features of the granular material and not spurious electrical noise or artifacts.
-Additionally, there are several other peaks that also appear to scale with system pressure around the 200~Hz mark.
-These peaks are also soft modes of the system and deserve future investigation.

-Another peak of note in the density of modes is the peak seen at 60~Hz.
+The observation of these peaks in the density of modes is a departure from what is seen in simulations.
+However, the fact that these peaks do change with system pressure gives us confidence that they are real features of the granular material and not spurious electrical noise or artifacts.
+This can be compared to another peak of note in the density of modes seen at 60~Hz.
 This peak is slightly flattened due to the median filter and the logarithmic scaling of the figure but is well centered at 60~Hz regardless of system pressure.
 This peak is almost certainly an electrical artifact of the 60~Hz mains in the building's electrical wiring.